 Because you know what?
 If you act that way, they won’t come around and your daughter will probably sneak out to meet them anyway.

 I get it.
 I get that you want to preserve your daughter’s innocence.
 That you want to be the only man in your daughter’s life.
 But you won’t be.
-So instead of bragging about your guns and the “whooping” you’re going to do if some boy breaks her heart or mistreats her, teach your daughter to stick up for herself and others.
+So instead of bragging about how you’ll threaten your daughter’s dates with your guns and the “whooping” you’re going to give that boy if he breaks her heart or mistreats her, teach your daughter:

-Teach her to be wise and independent.
+To be wise and independent.

 To be smart and courageous.